danmiltenberger/danmiltenberger.github.io/index.md

 In the OEM / Internation divison, we worked like our own company where our clients were other medical device manufactuers.
 I learned how to contribute to over 10 different projects at different stages of development, keeping organized and communicating effectively across many departments.
 I worked closely with techincians in the testing lab, quality engineers, manufacturing engineers, sales, and customers.
 A typical day ranged from joining a customer call in the morning and touring a sterilization chamber in the afternoon.
 I gained a whole picture view of medical device development from an industry perspective, including working with FDA and MDA regulations, good documentation practices, rapid aging and sterilization, and more.

 I led an IV spike validation project for a client from start to finish.
 I researched previous testing procedures, checked my work with technicians and engineers, sourced the parts, and handled problems as they arose.
 One component of the spike puncture test had a tedious data analysis portion which took at least an hour per batch.
-I wrote a data analysis tool in VBA to automate this process, saving at least 20 hours of work.
+I wrote a data analysis tool in VBA (an Excel programming language) to automate this process, saving at least 20 hours of work.
 I also designed a fixture for the test to improve ergonomics.
 I regularly updated the client with progress updates.
 This was an invaluable experience in learning how to communicate effectively and occasionally give "bad news."
 I learned to lead with honesty and to be transparent, and everything would work out.

 ### Undergraduate Research Assistant
 Aerosols in Medicine Lab (September 2023 to Present)